ZakHollows/GPUfanhelper-error/README.md

 # Project Sumaary

-This issue was brought to me by a colleague, with thier only comments being the GPU game ready driver recently updated.
-Started by restarting to see the error for code myself as it only appeared at the log in page or soon after.
-Updated drivers in background whilst looking online for sources of the error other users may have had.
-After using a troublshooting methods given online of verifying disk integrity, which found some corrupt files and repaired them, the error persisted.
-More research found the issue came from AI suite 3, and if uninstalled the error stopped.
-The update to the Nvidia game ready driver created a need for AI suite 3 to also update, which created the error messsage as it was unable to update due to incompatability with the motherboard.
-Motherboard was unable to update to a version AI suite 3 could communicate with due to the motherboards discontinued support.
-User only used AI suite 3 for fan control, Armoury crate was a suitable alternative instead of defaulting back to BIOS settings, and was already installed on the PC.
+An error appeared apon start up, used the Event viewer and research online to isolate the issue.
+Once found it was a program this was uninstalled, rebooted and error no longer appeared.
+Reinstallation to check for corrupted application or a bad update, error reapeared so was uninstalled.
+Armoury crate application took its place for fan control.

 From this I learned how to narrow down what the issue was through online research and troubleshooting steps.
-And to be able to isolate it and identify what exactly the issue was and offer a solution that didnt impact the user.
+And to be able to isolate and identify what exactly the issue was and offer a solution that didnt impact the user.

 # Ticket